Powell court filing claimed votes for Biden were ‘flipped’ to Trump

 Ms. Powell spoke at a press conference last month alongside other members of the Trump campaign’s legal team about their plans to fight in court to keep the president in office.

-Trump lawyers Rudolph W. Giuliani and Jenna Ellis soon distanced themselves from Ms. Powell after she began publicly sprouting discredited conspiracy theories to make her case.
+Trump lawyers Rudolph W. Giuliani and Jenna Ellis soon distanced themselves from Ms. Powell after she began publicly spouting discredited conspiracy theories to make her case.

 Ms. Powell has since pursued several lawsuits separate from the Trump campaign alleging purported election fraud absent credible proof.